seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

 - **Data & ML native:** Pandas, Polars, scikit-learn, PyTorch / JAX, LangChain-style agents, and modern LLM tooling all live naturally here.
 - **Reactive dashboards & apps:** Panel (with HoloViews, Bokeh, Plotly, etc.) lets me build production-grade interactive surfaces without abandoning the Python data science ecosystem.
 - **Contract parity:** Every payload that crosses the boundary is validated with **Pydantic** models that mirror the Zod schemas used on the TypeScript side.
 Schema drift is treated as a first-class failure.
 - **Service boundary:** FastAPI (or equivalent) exposes clean HTTP / WebSocket endpoints that the web and mobile apps (or Inngest jobs) can call.
-Clerk JWTs are validated at this boundary.
+Clerk JWTs are validated at this boundary; Appwrite storage and realtime can be consumed from the same Python process.
 - **Pipeline & orchestration friendly:** Long-running or multi-step data / ML jobs are triggered and observed via Inngest; Panel apps can both emit and consume those events.

 ```python